 Step 3.
 Configuring MySQL for Drupal.

-Next we will need to log in to the MySQL console and create a database for the Drupal.
+Next, we will need to log in to the MySQL console and create a database for Drupal.
 Run the following command:

 This will prompt you for a password, so enter your MySQL root password and hit Enter.
 Once you are logged in to your database server you need to create a database for Drupal installation: